 1. Bean ‘Tongue of Fire’

-Despite their firey name the super productive ‘Tongue of Fire’ bean is meek & mild in flavour, but sadly turns green when cooked, so serve raw for the full colour effect!
+Despite their firey name the super productive ‘Tongue of Fire’ bean is meek and mild in flavour, but sadly turns green when cooked, so serve raw for the full colour effect.

 3. Broccoli ‘Purple Sprouting’

 Okay, it’s starting to become a “thing”, but we love PSB for it’s beautiful colour, excellent productivity and long harvesting season.
 It’s now a garden staple in our neck of the woods.